VirtCode/SensorServer/README.md

 then saved in CSV files and can be analyzed or further processed easily.

 ## Installation
-To obtain SensorServer, simply download a built release from the releases page, and place it in a directory you know.
+To obtain a built JAR, simply download a release from the releases section, and place it in a directory you know.
 To run these releases, make sure you have a JRE of version 17 or higher installed and in your path.

 Additionally, you can build a JAR yourself by cloning the repository and